 You can make a nice trivet or two from wine corks.
 You can also make coasters out of them.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am looking to purchase wooden trivets to fill with my corks.
 Does anyone know where to get them?

 Try using embroidery hoops.
 They come in several sizes, so that gives you a lot of choice.
 Some are even small enough to use for coasters.
 I'm guessing you intend to cut the cork down and then glue them into 'frame' to make hot pads.
 A bonus is that you can usually get embroidery hoops at second hand stores for 50 cents or less AND you can paint them cheaply for variation.
 Good luck.
 Dianne

 You can find unfinished trays in various sizes at the craft store.
 They go on sale regularly, so watch the ads.
-You can decorate or paint the tray in whatever finish you want, then glue the corks down in the center.

 What do you put on the corks so when you put a hot dish on there it doesn't melt the corks?